Scuba Diving in Cape Town

 As a dive charter operator, Oceans Africa works with numerous dive shops in Cape Town as well as independent dive instructors and divemasters, to offer you a wide range of diving services and dive training.
 Ask about our instructor led experiences and have your dive package with us count towards your advanced course or specialty certifications.

-Dive conditions in Cape Town:
+Book Your Dive in Cape Town

-Cape Town, with it’s scenic beauty, vibrant cultures and history, is an ideal arrival or departure point for any tour to South Africa.
+Cape Town with it’s scenic beauty, vibrant cultures and history, is an ideal arrival or departure point for any tour to South Africa.
 View our dive tour pages for packages that include Cape Town or allow us to create a custom tour for you with transfers and accommodation to suit your individual requirements.